notusknot/dotfiles-nix/README.md

 ## Installation

 **IMPORTANT: do NOT use my laptop.nix and/or desktop.nix!
-These files include settings that are specific to MY drives and they will mess up for you if you try to use them on your system.
+These files include settings that are specific to MY drives and they will mess up for you if you try to use them on your system. **
-If you want to use my dotfiles, copy your hardware-configuration.nix to either `config/desktop.nix` or `config/laptop.nix` and choose a hostname for it.
-Flakes will produce a different output depending on if your system has the `notuslap` or `notusdesk` hostname.
-You can either set your own hostname to `notuslap` or `notusdesk` in the respective files, or change the `flake.nix` to reflect your own hostname.**

 Since I use flakes now, using my configs should be a breeze.
-Simply clone this repo and drop it into /etc/nixos.
+Simply clone this repo and drop it wherever you want (I use .config/nixos).
-If you want, you can also set a seperate path for your NixOS configs with `export NIXOS_CONFIG=path/to/yourconfig`.
+To build my config for your system, run the following: ```sudo nixos-rebuild switch --flakes .#laptop``` Replace `laptop` with desktop, vps, depending on what kind of computer you are using, or leave it as laptop if you want.
+Remember to change the drives UIDs in their respective files!
 Please be warned that it may not work perfectly out of the box.
 For best security, read over all the files to confirm there are no conflictions with your current system.

 ## What each file does
 | File name        | Description                   |